LastStriker11/laststriker11.github.io/_pages/about.md

 ## Biography

 Qing-Long Lu is a Research Associate and a Ph.D. candidate at Technical University of Munich (TUM), Germany, since June 2021.
-His research focuses on mobility pattern analysis, transportation system resilience optimization, ride-sharing services, and DTA model calibration.
+His research focuses on mobility pattern analysis, transportation system resilience optimization, ride-sharing services, DTA model calibration, and simulation-based optimization.

 Qing-Long holds a bachelor’s degree in Traffic Engineering from Sun Yat-sen University (SYSU), China, and a Master of Science in Transportation Systems from TUM.